MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

      ![Select the Datavsere connector](media/msi-connection.png "Select the Dataverse connector")
     1. Select **Create**.
     1. Complete the same steps for the following connectors:
-        - Common Data Service
+        - Microsoft Dataverse
-        - Common Data Service (current environment)
+        - Microsoft Dataverse (current environment)
         - Power Apps for Admins
         - Power Apps for Makers
         - Power Platform for Admins